formkit/docs-content/getting-started/your-first-form.md

 ### Adding the submit handler

-The first feature of a form in FormKit that we will see is that we have a `@submit` event ready to make our life easier when it comes to submiting our form, the `@submit` event gives us as the first argument all fields that the form gathered from the inputs, no need to use `v-model` for it:
+The first feature of a form that we'll explore is that we have a `@submit` event ready to make our life easier when the time comes to submit our form.
+The `@submit` event gives us as the first argument all the descendant fields the form gathered from the inputs.
+There is no need to use numerous `v-model`s to collect the form data.
+Let's add our `createCharacter()` submit handler:

 <example
   name="Adding form submit"